LearnOnDemandSystems/docs/guides/idl/idlv3.md

 ![](media/image8.png)

-Figure 1: IDL user interface
+Figure 1: IDL (legacy) user interface

 An advantage of this presentation format is that the lab steps take up only a relatively small amount of screen real estate.
 This removes the